mzagozen/nso-docker/README.md

 ![img](./nso-in-docker-logo.png)

-NSO in Docker is a project created by Cisco to enable users of NSO to easily run NSO in Docker.
+NSO in Docker is an open source project to enable users of NSO to easily run NSO in Docker.

+**NOTE**: There are official Cisco NSO container images offered for download from <https://software.cisco.com>, which is entirely different from NSO in Docker.
+See the [26](#org81f51bf).

+## Downloading for internal Cisco users

 For internal Cisco users; ready made container images built from this repository are available at <https://containers.cisco.com/organization/nso-docker>